-the Council worked with the Prince William Sound Science Center to complete a biological resource inventory of winter species in the Sound.
+In 2016, the Council worked with the Prince William Sound Science Center to complete a biological resource inventory of winter species in the Sound.
 The goal of this project was to develop a detailed bibliography documenting the presence of all wildlife studied in the Sound during the winter since 1989.
-This project allows this information to be shared with anyone working or visiting the region.
+This project also identified gaps in knowledge regarding the Sound's winter species to be filled by future researchers.